Teen Girls in Technology

 Teen Girls in Technology, Education, YWCA Greater Atlanta

-• TGI Tech is offered to middle and high school girls (ages 12-18) at 13 Title I public schools in Fulton, Dekalb, and Cobb counties
+• TGI Tech was offered to middle and high school girls (ages 12-18) at 13 Title I public schools in Fulton, Dekalb, and Cobb counties

-• Participants learn through weekly after-school sessions, monthly college prep workshops, and field trips
+• Participants learned through weekly after-school sessions, monthly college prep workshops, and field trips

-• As of 2015, 163 TGI Tech participants have graduated from high school and have moved on to college
+• 200 TGI Tech participants graduated from high school and have moved on to college

 Girls and Women in Tech, Education, YWCA Greater Atlanta